 Suddenly, you get an update to your student’s aid offer from their target school.

 The amount of need-based aid they offered has gone down – because you have other scholarships.

 This is a rule that is not readily discussed during college visits and tours.

 But, it can have a huge impact on the value of any private scholarship your child may receive.

 Some schools decide that since you have outside scholarships, your need is lower and they won’t award you as much.

-It almost makes the effort of applying for small awards not worth it.
+It almost makes you question whether the efforts of all those scrappy students who work their fingers to the bone by applying for small awards are worth it.

 Is there anything you can do?

 No college or university has an unlimited amount of money to give to students.

 Instead, most try to meet as much need as possible for all students.